-The yellow tang (Zebrasoma flavescens) in nature is found in the Indian and the Pacific Oceans, between Hawaii and Japan.
-The habitat of this species is from inside the reef out to depths of 40 meters (131 feet) or more.
+The Yellow tang (Zebrasoma flavescens) in nature is found in the Indian and the Pacific Oceans, between Hawaii and Japan.
+The habitat of this species is from inside the reef out to depths of 40 m (131 ft) or more.

 This is a medium size fish, with an adult growing to a length of almost 20 cm (6–8 in).
 The species has an oval-shaped, vibrant yellow body, therefore, is one of the most popular fish in a saltwater aquarium.
 Its lifespan is 30 years in the wild and 10 years in captivity.

 The Longspine spinefish (Macroramphosus scolopax) is found in the Atlantic, Indian, and West Pacific Oceans.
 The species has a long beak in the shape of a tube, with a small mouth with no teeth at the end, and is up to 18 cm (7 in) long.